-Young Healthy Minds: How the Clay Center's Resources Can Support Your Library Work
+Young Healthy Minds: How the Clay Center's Resources Can Support Your Library Work In-Person

 The Clay Center for Young Health Minds, based at Massachusetts General Hospital, is a free on-line educational resource to empower parents and other caring adults to better support the mental, emotional and behavioral well-being of the young people in their lives.
 In this presentation, Khadijah Booth Watkins, MD, MPH, Associate Director of the Clay Center, will offer guidance on how librarians can support child and adolescent mental health during these uniquely challenging times.
 Will Capriola, who co-leads the Clay Center’s school and community outreach, will share an overview of the Center’s library of resources, which includes English and Spanish educational content on topics like anxiety, depression, learning challenges, and sleep, as well as societal concerns(bullying, digital media etc.), self-care, and resilience-building.
 Join us to discuss mental health with Dr. Booth Watkins and learn about this free and accessible resource for meeting the diverse needs of students and families.